-Parental leave: Employees with 12 months' service are entitled to 18 weeks' unpaid parental leave which must be taken before their child is eight years old.
+Parental leave: Employees with 12 months' service are entitled to 26 weeks' unpaid parental leave which must be taken for each eligible child before the child is 12 years old (or before the child is 16 years old in the case of a child with a disability or long-term illness).

-Force majeure leave: Employees are entitled to three days' paid force majeure leave in a 12month period or five days' paid force majeure leave in a 36-month period.
+Force majeure leave: Employees are entitled to three days' paid force majeure leave in a 12-month period or five days' paid force majeure leave in a 36-month period.
 This leave may be taken where, for urgent family reasons owing to an injury/illness of a specified person (e.g. child, spouse, sibling) an employee's immediate presence with the specified person is indispensable.